NOSA: Native and Offloadable Sparse Attention: Background

-KV cache selection is widely used in sparse attention mechanisms and KV cache optimizations, where a limited number of KVs are accessed and computed.
-Mainstream approaches to KV cache selection can be broadly categorized into two types: \textit{query-aware selection}~\citep{yuan2025native, zhao2025infllm, li2024snapkv} and \textit{query-agnostic eviction}~\citep{kim2024infinipot, huang2024locret, yao2024sirllm}.
+\textbf{KV Cache Selection.} KV cache selection is widely used in sparse attention mechanisms, where a limited number of KV entries are accessed and computed.
+Mainstream approaches to KV cache selection can be broadly categorized into two types: \textit{query-aware selection}~\citep{yuan2025native, zhao2025infllm, li2024snapkv} and \textit{query-agnostic selection}~\citep{kim2024infinipot, huang2024locret, yao2024sirllm}.